 Virtual Assistants aren’t limited to helping you with your business life – they’re great for personal tasks too.
 Tasks such as organising the family holiday, gift sourcing and purchasing, as well as calendar management for the family, ensuring that you’re all where you need to be (with time to spare).

-Well, not only will a Virtual Office/Operations Manager help you with ‘doing’ some (not all) of the above on a higher level, they will also support your business strategically with the ‘planning’, ‘people’ and ‘processes’ (and with saving the ‘pennies’ – love a bit of alliteration!)
+Well, not only will a Virtual Operations Manager help you with ‘doing’ some (not all) of the above on a specialist level, they will also support your business strategically with the ‘planning’, ‘people’ and ‘processes’ (and with saving the ‘pennies’ – love a bit of alliteration!)

-By way of an analogy: if a Virtual Office/Operations Manager is the equivalent of an office coordinator/manager, then a Virtual Assistant would be comparable to an office assistant.
+By way of an analogy: if a Virtual Operations Manager is the equivalent of an office coordinator/manager, then a Virtual Assistant would be comparable to an office assistant.

-And the next time you want to expand your team, you can outsource that process to your Virtual Office/Operations Manager!
+And the next time you want to expand your team, you can outsource that process to your Virtual Operations Manager!

-MelSa Productivity Assistance offers a “virtual” Operations & Compliance Coordination service at a fixed monthly fee, dependent on the size of your business.
-To get a personalised quote for your business, click here to find out more.
+MelSa Productivity provides a “virtual” Operations & Compliance Project Management service at a fixed monthly fee, dependent on the scope and requirements of your business.
+To get a personalised quote for your business, click here to find out how it works.